JPredix/Python-group-project/README.md

 **License**

-The project is licensed under the Do What You Want Public License
+The project is licensed under the Zero Clause BSD